Script for Adobe InDesign

 PDF — treated as are images in rectangular frames.

-Text — the selected text is converted to outlines, moved to the varnish layer, and its fill color is assigned the varnish swatch.
+Text — the selected text is converted to outlines, moved to the varnish layer, and its fill color and stroke color (if set) is assigned the varnish swatch.